psf/requests/docs/dev/contributing.rst

 4. Make your change.
 5. Run the entire test suite again, confirming that all tests pass *including the ones you just added*.
-6. Send a GitHub Pull Request to the main repository's ``main`` branch.
+6. Send a GitHub Pull Request to the main repository's ``master`` branch.
    GitHub Pull Requests are the expected method of code collaboration on this project.